-In the Mind in Movement Lab, we use tools and concepts from cognitive psychology to inform and inspire questions about posture and voluntary movement in healthy young adults and in the context of aging, Parkinson's disease, fall risk, and musculoskeletal pain.
-We are investigating the idea that cognitive factors such as inhibitory control influence postural alignment and postural tone, which in turn affect balance (postural control), mobility, fall risk, and musculoskeletal pain.
+In the Mind in Movement Lab, we use tools and concepts from cognitive psychology, motor control, and biomechanics to inform and inspire questions about posture and voluntary movement in healthy young adults and in the context of aging, Parkinson's disease, fall risk, and musculoskeletal pain.
+We are investigating the idea that cognitive factors such as inhibitory control influence postural alignment and muscle tone, which in turn affect balance mobility, fall risk, and musculoskeletal pain.

 Current Projects

-We are studying the effects of different ways of thinking about posture on mobility.
+We are studying the effects of different ways of thinking about posture on tone and mobility.
 We have found, for instance, that when we tell people to pull themselves up tall using muscular effort, their necks get shorter, their balance gets worse, and their movements get less smooth.
-In contrast, when we tell them to maintain a light upward intention with an emphasis on preventing (inhibiting) any impulse to shorten and compress the spine, their necks get longer, their balance improves, and their movements become smoother.
+In contrast, when we tell them to maintain a light upward intention with an emphasis on preventing (inhibiting) any impulse to shorten and compress the spine, their necks get longer, their balance improves, their tone becomes more adaptable, and their movements become smoother.
 Our first publication on this "Lighten Up" effect showed effects in Parkinson's disease.
-Our second publication showed similar benefits in healthy older adults.
+Our second publication showed similar benefits in healthy older adults, and our third showed similar effect in young adults.
 In a world where the idea of good posture as something effortful is still very popular, this discovery could have far-reaching implications for health education and physical therapy.

 Science Outreach